squid-cache/squid-cache.github.io/Features/LoadBalance.rst

  * Session affinity can currently be done using the client IP addresses.
 To have that done as a cookie, it is now responsibility of the backend application to set that cookie.
 It would be nice to have an external authenticator in charge of that.
  * Squid does accounting of all traffic going to a peer.
 It would be nice to have a byte-based balancing algorithm or two.

+== Overall peer selection logic  ==

+To forward a request, Squid builds a list of unique destinations to try.
+These destinations may include peers (SquidConf:cache_peer) and origin servers.
+The destinations are then used as needed in the order they were added to the list.
+Usually, the very first destination in the list serves the request, but various failures may necessitate contacting other destinations.
+This section describes how the destination list is constructed.

+ /!\ This section currently assumes that there are '''no''' pinned connections, ICP/HTCP queries, netdb databases, and Cache Digests to deal with.
+If your Squid uses those features, the destination list may ''start'' with peers selected by algorithms other than those listed in this section!
+Additional documentation covering these important use cases is welcomed.

+First of all, Squid decides whether to go direct, selecting from the following four possible answers:
+  * Go direct.
+  * Go through a peer.
+  * Prefer going direct (but peer if needed).
+  * Prefer peering (but go direct if needed).

+This decision to go direct or use peering is based on the combination of SquidConf:always_direct, SquidConf:never_direct, and various transaction properties/restrictions.
+If those initial checks are inconclusive, Squid uses SquidConf:prefer_direct to pick from the last two possible options (prefer direct or prefer peering).
+The decision affects which peer selection algorithms are used to add destinations to the list, as detailed below.

+=== Go direct ===

+If Squid decides to go direct, it adds the origin server to the destination list.

+=== Go through a peer ===

+If Squid decides to peer with another proxy, it builds the destination list using the following three steps:

+ 1. Add the "best" peer to use, if any.
+ 2. Add All Alive Parents, if any.
+ 3. Add Default Parent, if any.

+The "best" peer in step #1 is the very first peer found by the following ordered sequence of peer-selection algorithms:

+ * Source IP Hash
+ * Username Hash
+ * CARP
+ * Round Robin
+ * Weighted Round Robin
+ * First-Up Parent
+ * Default Parent

+The Default Parent algorithm at the end of step #1 sequence is the same as the algorithm executed at step #3, but Default Parent in step #1 may never get a chance to run if another step #1 algorithm finds the "best" peer...

+Each of the above peer-selection algorithms (including All Alive Parents in step #2) checks each candidate peer against the following ''disqualifying'' conditions before adding the candidate to the destination list:

+  * The peer has an ''originserver'' type and the request is a CONNECT for a non-peer port.
+  * SquidConf:cache_peer_access denies access to the peer.

+Peers that meet at least one of the above disqualifying conditions are not added to the destination list.

+=== Prefer going direct ===

+Squid builds the destination list using the following two steps:

+ 1. Add the origin server to the destination list.
+ 1. If the request is "hierarchical" or SquidConf:nonhierarchical_direct is off, then Squid follows the three steps described in the "Going through a peer" subsection above.
+Otherwise, this step does nothing.

+=== Prefer peering ===

+Squid builds the destination list using the following two steps:

+ 1. If the request is "hierarchical" or SquidConf:nonhierarchical_direct is off, then Squid follows the three steps described in the "Going through a peer" subsection above.
+Otherwise, this step does nothing.
+ 1. Add the origin server to the destination list.

 == Peer Selection Algorithms ==

 When building a hierarchy of peers into a load balanced, high performance or high availability / failure tolerant layering there are a number of algorithms Squid makes available.